-If you’re starting the year off strong by completing a round of the Whole30 program, you may need a few new recipes to keep things interesting for the full thirty days.
-I’ve compiled a list of reader favorite Whole30 recipes that are easy, delicious, and great for January and beyond.
-These healthy recipes will keep you from feeling hungry for the full 30 days!
+The best Whole30 recipes that are easy, delicious, and great for your January Whole30 and beyond.
+These healthy recipes will keep you from feeling nourished, energized, and feeling good for the full 30 days!

 The Whole30 is a 30-day reset program that helps you create new, healthy habits around food.
 For thirty days you eliminate common inflammatory foods like soy, dairy, and grains.
 At the end of the thirty days, you slowly re-introduce those inflammatory foods and carefully pay attention to how you feel.